Nix-wie-weg/ga_events/README.md

 This gem alllows you to annotate events everywhere in the code of your Rails app.
 A rack middleware is automatically inserted into the stack.
 It transports the event data to the client.
-Normal requests get a DIV injected, AJAX requests get a data-pounded custom HTTP header appended.
+Normal requests get a DIV injected, Ajax requests get a data-pounded custom HTTP header appended.
-The asset pipeline-ready CoffeeScript extracts this data on the client side and pushes it to Google Analytics via ga.js or Google Tag Manager.
+The asset pipeline-ready CoffeeScript extracts this data on the client-side and pushes it to Google Analytics via ga.js or Google Tag Manager.

 ## Installation